Photo: Alexandr Kazakov/TASS

 Putin admitted he was not fully satisfied with the interview because he was going to answer "pointed questions", but Carlson chose a different tactic.

 Putin believes that the arrest of American journalist Tucker Carlson in the United States is theoretically possible: 'From the point of view of Carlson himself, it would be sad, I don't envy him, but it's his choice, he knew what he was getting into.
 But from the point of view of making people around the world aware of what the modern liberal-democratic dictatorship, which is vividly represented by today's ruling class in the US, is, it would probably be a good thing.
-They would then show their true colours."
+They would then show their true colors."

 Preferred US President